9 Best Cocktails Bars in Mexico City

 Best for music

 We recommend making a reservation in advance.
-Request to sit at the bar on the lefthand side, so you can see what record the DJ plays, in case you can't shazam it!
+Request to sit at the bar on the lefthand side, so you can see what record the DJ is playing in case you can't shazam it!

 8. Xaman Bar